29 Sights in Tbilisi, Georgia (with Map and Images)

 Premium Sights

-Here you can book tickets, guided tours and other activities in Tbilisi:
+Book tickets, guided tours and activities in Tbilisi.

 The Virgin Mary Assumption Church of Metekhi, known simply as Metekhi, is a Georgian Orthodox Christian church located on the left bank of the river Kura.
 It sits on the Metekhi Cliff opposite the old town of Tbilisi.
 Much of the existing structure dates back to the Middle Ages and was built between 1278 and 1289 AD under the reign of King Demetrius II of Georgia, although oral tradition traces Metekhi's origins further to the 5th century.